eliben/go-quines/README.md

   usually frowned upon.
 "Morally pure" quines are not supposed to issue file reading calls; this one doesn't -- it uses the embedded file support added in Go 1.16 to make the toolchain read the file for us.
+* `quine-byte-encoding.go`: Uses a common byte-encoding trick where the program is encoded somehow (in this case simply as integer values for its bytes) and the encoding is printed twice - once plainly, and once decoded.